AbelMasson/VoxNet-Neural-Network-to-fit-RoCoCau-TOY-FSPM/README.md

-This repository contains all codes associated to the article by Masson et al. : Modelling the functional dependency between root and shoot compartments to predict the impact of the environment on the architecture of the whole plant: methodology for model fitting on simulated data using Deep Learning techniques.
-Pdf of the article is avaible in the repository and at this adress :
+This repository contains all codes associated to our article : Modelling the functional dependency between root and shoot compartments to predict the impact of the environment on the architecture of the whole plant: methodology for model fitting on simulated data using Deep Learning techniques (masson et al. 2022).
+The article (pdf) is avaible in the repository and at this adress :

 https://doi.org/10.1093/insilicoplants/diab036